freedomofpress/securedrop/docs/passphrases.rst

    -  The admin's personal GPG public key, if you want to potentially encrypt sensitive files to it for further analysis.
    -  The account details for the destination email address for OSSEC alerts.
-   -  The Onion Services values required to connect to the *Application* and *Monitor Servers*.
+   -  The onion services values required to connect to the *Application* and *Monitor Servers*.